-Morgan Stanley has increased its stake in Tencent Music (traded as TME on NASDAQ) to nearly 100 million shares.
+Morgan Stanley has increased its stake in Tencent Music (traded as TME on the NYSE) to nearly 100 million shares.

 The Manhattan-headquartered investment bank and financial services company recently shed light upon its substantial Tencent Music holdings in a Schedule 13G filing, an alternative to the Schedule 13D that must be submitted to the Securities and Exchange Commission (SEC) after an entity purchases five percent or more of a publicly traded company’s shares.